8 Short Teachers’ Day Speech Ideas for Kids & Preparation Tips

-There are many relations that exist, but the relation and understanding between a teacher and a student, or shall I say a disciple, is beyond every other relation.
+Many relations exist, but the relation and understanding between a teacher and a student, or shall I say a disciple, is beyond every other relation.
 Teachers and students are not bound by blood, yet it is teachers who feel extremely proud of the achievements of their students.
 They genuinely feel happy to hear about every milestone their students achieved.
 It is the tireless efforts of teachers that make success possible.
 The world knows the greatness of a teacher through his students.
 It is only a teacher who can transform a mediocre student into a successful one.

 On this special occasion, I appeal to all my friends to join me in appreciating the efforts of the teachers and assuring them that they will always occupy a special place in our hearts.
-On behalf of all the students, I would like to thank all the teachers who gave us the hope to become something in life.
+On behalf of all the students, I would like to thank all the teachers who gave us hope to become something in life.
 We cannot repay what you have done for us, we can only thank you for your efforts.
-Thank you so much for teaching us, and for bearing with us when we shout.
-We promise to be good students and one day all of us will make you proud.
+Thank you so much for teaching us and for bearing with us when we shout.
+We promise to be good students, and one day all of us will make you proud.

 Thank you all!